nick-brown/ruby-interview-questions/README.md

 A: They are public by default.
 You can change their visibility using `Module#private`, `Module#protected`, or back again using `Module#public`.

 Q: When might you explicitly use the `return` statement.
-A: To return from a method prematurely or to return multiple values.
+A: To return from a method prematurely.

 Q: Why might you want to alias a method?
 A: To create a synonym for the method that is more readable or appropriate for the context of some problems.
 To add functionality to a method.